emmett-framework/emmett/docs/dal/virtuals.md

 As you can see, the `computation` decorator needs and accepts just one parameter: the name of the field where to store the result of the computation.

-The function that does computation has to accept the row as the first parameter, and it will be called both on inserts and updates.
+The function that performs the computation has to accept the row as its first parameter, and it will be called both on inserts and updates.

 Virtual fields
 --------------
 Virtual fields are values returned by functions that will be injected to the involved rows every time you select them.

-To clarify this concept, we will consider the same example we given for the *computed* fields and we use the `virtualfield` decorator instead:
+To clarify this concept, we will consider the same example we gave for the *computed* fields and we will replace them with the `virtualfield` decorator instead:

 ```python
 from weppy.dal import Model, Field, virtualfield